 Unlike Adler’s colleague Sigmund Freud, however, Alfred Adler posited that our unconscious internal forces are not necessarily deterministic, and that they may be, through psychotherapeutic interventions (i.e. ‘talk therapy’, counselling / psychotherapy) illuminated and modified.
 Adler developed his own theoretical orientation that he termed Individual Psychology, and which emphasizes the entire individual.
 It is holistic and person-centered, and at its core is positive and encouraging.

-Bringing the above paragraph home to roost so to speak, most of us can say that at times our behaviours and feelings seem to be overly influenced by the behaviours of other people, or by particular situations—we are negatively ‘triggered’, we have ‘knee-jerk’ reactions.
-Disappointed in ourselves we wonder if we are ever going to change, and are left with unpleasant feeling about ourselves.
+Most of us can say that, at times, our behaviours and feelings seem to be overly influenced by the behaviours of other people, or by particular situations—we are negatively ‘triggered’, we have ‘knee-jerk’ reactions.
+Disappointed in ourselves we wonder if we are ever going to change, and are left with unpleasant feelings about ourselves.
 We become discouraged.

 Additional information on Adlerian orientation may be found under the For Therapists page.